 Dear Christmas Advice-Giver, Why are some of the religious Christmas Carols so sad when this is the season of happiness?
 I mean, really, “In the Bleak Midwinter?”
 Nothing like a downer.
 Aren’t we all supposed to be just super joyful right now?
 And what does “bleak” mean anyway?
 Signed, “Bleakless” Dear Bleakless, Here’s the situation: For much of Christian church history (i.e., before advertising took over the world), the four weeks before Christmas Day were weeks of soul-searching, fasting, and preparation.
 The formal name for this time is Advent, which simply means “coming toward.”
 So, we are “coming toward” the … Continue reading Christmas Advice Column: Why Sad Christmas Music?

 I love Christmas music.
 The great hymns and classical pieces fill my soul and some of the other lighter pieces add a nice touch of frivolity to the season.
 But I have one major gripe.
-A few days ago, I … Continue reading Santa is NOT Jesus!
+A few days ago, I was idly listening to some Christmas music on TV while halfway engaged in another task.
+Suddenly the words to a song penetrated my distracted brain.
+The words were, “He’ll be here with the answer to prayers that you made through the year.
+They’ll be yours if you’ve done everything you should extra special good.”
+Startled I glanced up in time … Continue reading Santa is NOT Jesus!

 I am convinced that, despite what I am sure will be countless calls to “Put Christ back into Christmas!” and other such yearly holiday pleas, most people really have no desire for God to actually show up during this season.
 We sing, “O Come, O Come, Emmanuel.”
 With these words, we call for God to be with us.
 The tune touches us, the words sound good.
 But I wonder—yes I wonder.
 I wonder if we know what we are asking for when we sing these words.
 Personally, I think we expect a heavenly butler to show up and do our bidding. … Continue reading God With Us?
 Are You Sure?